cschol/vcv-plugindownloader/README.md

 ## Supported platforms

-The script has been tested on the Windows platform, but **should** work on MacOS and Linux.
+The script has been tested on the Windows and Linux platform, but **should** work on MacOS also.